 What you say and how confidently you say it is important at any interview but this could all be lost if your body language is contradicting.
 Distracting the interviewer by slouching, looking off in the distance, playing with a pen or fidgeting could cost you a job offer.
 Whether you’re interviewing by video conference or in person, always try to make eye contact, smile and sit upright in the chair and assure the interviewer you are actively listening by using nods to acknowledge your understanding.

 Take the time to practice what you are going to say.
 The best way to do this is by carrying out mock interviews.
 They will give you a chance to prepare and confidently give your answers but also keep you calm and less nervous about trying to think of an example while you’re on the spot.
-If you have friends or family that can help with this then take advantage, if not, look up the services that are available through the National Careers Service (England), Careers Wales (Wales), or My World of Work (Scotland).
+If you have friends or family that can help with this then take advantage, if not, look up the services that are available through the National Careers Service (external website) (England), Careers Wales (external website) (Wales), or My World of Work (external website) (Scotland).

 Employers often use the internet to check you out before offering you a position.
 This is where a lot of people can fall foul.
 How does your social media account look to an outsider?
 Check privacy settings to stop any unwanted viewing.